Wei9711/NegGCNs/README.md

 # Negative Samples-enhanced Graph Convolutional Neural Networks
-Graph Convolutional Neural Networks (GCNs) have been generally accepted to be an effective tool for node representations learning.
-An interesting way to understand GCNs is to think of them as a message passing mechanism where each node updates its representation by accepting information from its neighbours (also known as positive samples).
-However, beyond these neighbouring nodes, graphs have a large, dark, all-but forgotten world in which we find the non-neighbouring nodes (negative samples).
+Graph Convolutional Neural Networks (GCNs) have been generally accepted to be an effective tool for node representation learning.
+An interesting way to understand GCNs is to think of them as a message-passing mechanism where each node updates its representation by accepting information from its neighbours (also known as positive samples).
+However, beyond these neighbouring nodes, graphs have a large, dark, all-but-forgotten world in which we find the non-neighbouring nodes (negative samples).

 We are the first to fuse negative samples into the graph convolution, yielding several new GCNs boosted by negative samples to improve the quality of node representations and alleviate the over-smoothing problem.

-This repository is the official implementation of several methods to obtain negative samples and put them into convolutional operation, which can run directly on Google colab.
+This repository is the official implementation of several methods to obtain negative samples and put them into convolutional operation, which can run directly on Google Colab.

 The vector form of a layer in Negative Samples-enhanced Graph Convolutional Neural Networks can be defined as this: